carsonRadtke/ddd/README.md

  - [ ] ray caster -> ray tracer for finer images
  - [ ] configuration files so scene can be changed without recompiling
  - [ ] different image output formats for more portability
+ - [ ] more object types including meshes